 Volunteer meetings are held every 1-2 weeks throughout term 1.
 Volunteers will be required to undertake a DBS check and complete safeguarding training.

-Sessions run weekly, for 6-8 weeks, at the schools.
-Times and dates for 2017 TBC.
+Sessions run weekly, for 6-8 weeks at the schools usually on Wednesday afternoons.
+Times and dates for 2019 TBC.

 All volunteers will be required to: